jamiesmith/jamiesmithnc/index.md

 ## Professional Highlights

-Here's an example of some of the public-facing collateral that I've put together over the past few years.
+Here's an example of some of the public-facing professional collateral that I've put together over the past few years.
 It's not an exhaustive list, and as time passes some things might have been replaced or removed.

 {% include portfolio_table id="portfolio_table_highlights" %}